joelpittet/d7-commerce-ubc-cbm/README.md

 2. Enable UBC ePayment
 3. Select "UBC ePayment" link or "edit" link
 4. Select "Enable payment method: UBC ePayment" or "edit" link in Actions section
+5. Add the Test and Production Auth and Pay URLs in the settings form.
+The values can be found at https://epayment.it.ubc.ca/developers
-5. Enter merchant account information in Payment Settings section.
+6. Enter merchant account information in Payment Settings section.
   * Merchant ID
   *  Merchant Authentication ID (user name provided by SIS/ePayment used to authenticate access to payment servers)
   * Merchant Authentication Credentials (password provide by SIS/ePayment for access to payment servers)